 *opens 12:00 on Portsmouth FC home match days

 This marvellous little pub is set among some notable and picturesque Georgian and Victorian buildings on Great Southsea Street.
 One of the smallest pubs in Portsmouth, the Hole In The Wall was opened in 1998 by soft drinks entrepreneur Geoff Hartridge, as part of the Winchester Ale Houses chain.
-Formerly a restaurant and wine bar, the pub has gone from strength to strength in the intervening years, being crowned Portsmouth & South East Hampshire CAMRA Pub of the Year no less than seven times.
+Formerly a restaurant (see right-hand photo below) and subsequently a wine bar, the pub has gone from strength to strength in the intervening years, being crowned Portsmouth & South East Hampshire CAMRA Pub of the Year no less than seven times.
 A Good Beer Guide staple, the Hole offers a selection of six ever-changing cask ales, including a house beer, ‘Hole In Time’ produced exclusively for the pub by Portsmouth brewers Staggeringly Good.

-A genuine free house since December 2011, expect to find products from the likes of Dark Star, Magic Rock, Thornbridge, Siren, Langham and Marble, plus many more.
+A genuine free house since December 2011, expect to find products from the likes of Dark Star, Magic Rock, Thornbridge, Siren, Langham and Fallen Acorn, plus many more.
 In addition to the cask beers, there’s also a choice of ‘craft keg’ ales and lagers from the UK and US, with Titanic Stout always on offer.
 A selection of real ciders is always available as well as a good range of single malt whiskies for those looking for something stronger.
 As far as bottled beer is concerned, a good choice of foreign brews are available to drink in the pub – or customers can ‘visit’ the Little Bottle Shop for a good range of UK and foreign products to take home.
 All drinks are very competitively priced, with lower-gravity cask ales regularly available for £3.00 per pint.

 The pub is bare-boarded throughout, with an L-shaped, split level bar room, plus a tiny snug to the rear of the bar counter.
 Thousands of pump clips adorn the ceiling and the walls are decorated with a variety of framed prints and posters.
 A sympathetic refurbishment in October 2015 saw the installation of new, improved WC facilities.
 Good quality, freshly prepared food is available during the evenings (not Mondays), with local O’Hagan’s sausages being a speciality (booking is adviseable in order to secure a table).
 There is also a small sweet shop behind the bar, as an alternative to the more usual crisps and peanuts.